 While it might only be a few minutes here and there, the time and money (time=money) wasted will add up.

-Without a well organized records management plan, important financial records are at greater risk of being lost and slipping through the cracks which in turn can lead to problems managing taxes, budgets, and payrolls.
+Without a well-organized records management plan, important financial records are at greater risk of being lost.
+In turn, it can lead to problems managing taxes, budgets, and payrolls.

-In the event of any legal actions or audits disorganized records management can make it difficult to produce records in a timely fashion.
+In the event of any legal actions or audits, disorganized records can make it difficult to find records in a timely fashion.
 When it comes to legal record retention times, the chances of missing required destruction dates are far greater.

-When records management systems don’t include a plan for backing up data in case of disasters like data breaches and fires, recent data from FEMA found that 40%-6-% of unprepared businesses will never reopen following catastrophes.
-And of the businesses that can keep their doors open, 90% will be closed within a year if they can’t be up and running again in 5 days.
+When records management systems don’t include a plan for backing up data in case of disasters like data breaches and fires, recent data from FEMA found that 40%-6% of unprepared businesses will never reopen following catastrophes.
+Of the businesses that can keep their doors open, 90% will be closed within a year if they can’t be up and running again in 5 days.

 When evaluating your current records management system, the first question to ask yourself is how long it takes to track your documents down.

 If the answer is that it takes a long time, then it probably means you’re wasting money on the time spent by employees trying to hunt down and refile records.
-Besides just impacting your own bottom line, if you’re ever audited or face legal action being unable to produce information in a timely manner can leave you in hot water.
+If you’re ever audited or face legal action for being unable to produce information, it can leave you in hot water.

 How to Make Records Easier to Find

-When file boxes are stored at an off-site facility, they’re barcode labeled so they can be tracked by providers and retrieved upon request.
-The actual work of keeping files organized and readily available is taken care of by providers, in turn letting you and your employees use your time more efficiently.
+When file boxes are stored at an off-site facility, they’re barcode-labeled so they can be tracked by providers and retrieved upon request.
+The actual work of keeping files organized and readily available is taken care of by providers.
+In turn, it lets you and your employees use your time more efficiently.

 DMS and Cloud Storage

-Similar to an off site storage facility, as soon as digital files are added to a DMS or cloud storage system, they’re immediately indexed and organized so that they can be quickly tracked down.
-Many systems have a variety of ways to help find files as name searches an filter tools to sort files by things like name, date created, and file format.
+As soon as digital files are added to a DMS or cloud storage system, they’re immediately indexed and organized so that they can be quickly tracked down.
+Many systems have a variety of ways to help find files as name searches.
+In addition, filter tools sort files by things like name, date created, and file format.

-A common issue especially with paper records management, having multiple copies of the same file often leads to rippling—and unknowing—consequences.
+A common issue, especially with paper records management, is having multiple copies of the same file.
+It often leads to rippling—and unknowing—consequences.

-When multiple copies of the same record are being circulated, there’s a good chance edits from at least one of the different versions will be lost, meaning that when tax season comes around and you start reviewing financial documents for example you might not actually be seeing the correct information.
+When multiple copies of the same record are being circulated, there’s a good chance edits from at least one of the different versions will be lost.
+This means that when tax season comes around and you start reviewing financial documents, you might not be seeing the correct information.

 How to Consolidate Multiple File Copies